OldPain2Go®

 Answer.
 Quite simply the brain will not switch off a pain message where it is of the opinion it is still needed, because it would be unsafe to do so.
 The same reason you don't take the battery out of a smoke alarm.

 Answer.
-Providing you are of sound mind and rational - not under the influence of mind-altering drugs or alcohol, it may work for you - except where there is more reason to keep the pain than to lose it.
+Providing you are of sound mind and rational - not under the influence of mind-altering drugs or alcohol, it may work for you - except where there is more reason for you to keep the pain than to lose it.
 Whilst you will gain a better quality of life from being pain-free there are things you may also lose, such as; state benefits, sympathy, help, support, and reasons to not go to places - or do things you don't want.
 Whilst consciously you may deny that any of these influence you, it is your unconscious that decides on the balance of being in pain, or pain-free.
 It is most important you are honest and open with anyone helping you.

 Answer.
-Yes, it would, but it doesn't numb the area, it just reassess the old pain message allowing new pain to come as and when necessary.
+Yes, it would, but it doesn't numb the area, it just reassess the old pain message, thereby allowing new pain to come as and when necessary.
 Holding on to old pain is just as bad as the problem of numbing an area, it means new pain might not be noticed and acted upon.

 Answer.
-This is usually a restriction placed there by your thoughts and beliefs.
+This is usually a restriction, placed there by your thoughts and beliefs.
 If you think being pain-free would lead to causing more damage or that you would forget you had a problem - that would cause it to only reduce the pain instead of ceasing to send out the pain message.
 Sometimes people see X Rays or scan results, so convince themselves they could not possibly be pain-free with that amount of damage.
 Hopefully, your practitioner can talk you out of that!

 Answer.
 We will instruct you on use of language and internal thoughts.
 If you keep looking for the pain you have lost it could convince your unconscious to give you pain again.
-Also, our exaggerations can intensify pain or make it seem too much of a problem to remove.
+Also, internal exaggerations can intensify pain or make it seem too much of a problem to remove.
 Take the phrase "this pain is killing me" and you can see that is never true but it will affect how you feel.

 Answer.
 Yes, it may, but not necessarily.
 Sometimes the pain is a message to not do that thing again.
 This is why if we fall off something we are told to get back on right away so that we don't develop a safety program that will continue to hurt us in order to protect us from greater harm.
 Speak to your therapist who may have other skills to help you over that trauma.
 OldPain2Go® also works on emotional pain so you must guide your therapist to the solution for you.
 Please forewarn them in advance if you believe you have strong emotional issues that may complicate the issue.